groff_diff(7) — Linux manual page

 evaluates false. anything, which is often a conditional

-block, is referred to as the “while” request's body.
+block, is referred to as the while request's body.

-“while” request—is to instead write a recursive macro.
-It
+to instead write a recursive macro.
+It will be parsed only

-will be parsed only once (unless you redefine it).
-To
+once (unless you redefine it).
+To prevent infinite loops,

-prevent infinite loops, the default number of available
+the default number of available recursion levels is 1,000

-recursion levels is 1,000 or somewhat less (because things
+or somewhat less (because things other than macro calls can

-other than macro calls can be on the input stack).
-You can
+be on the input stack).
+You can disable this protective

-setting the slimit register.
-See section “Debugging”
+register.
+See section “Debugging” below.

-If a “while” body begins with a conditional block, its
+If a while body begins with a conditional block, its

 closing brace must end an input line.

-flow of control.
+of control.

-.write stream [["]character-sequence]
+.write stream anything

-which must previously have been the subject of an “open”
+Write anything to stream, which must previously have been

-(or opena) request, followed by a newline.
-GNU troff
+the subject of an open request, followed by a newline.

-.writec stream [["]character-sequence]
+.writec stream anything

 .writem stream name